-The next generation Polymer Clay Cloth has arrived!
-Named 'Solar' after it's link with the Sun and it's ability to resist heat far better than previous Clay Cloths we have had, it offers significant advantages in terms of efficiency, resourcefulness and value for money.
+Our Clay Cloth Solar is named to reflect its ability to resist heat from the sun far better than other Clay Cloths we have tried on the market.
+It offers significant advantages in terms of efficiency, resourcefulness and value for money.

 The Clay Cloth Solar has a thin layer of polymer clay compound bonded to a microfibre which quickly and easily removes surface contaminants and a high percentage of the embedded contaminants, allowing products to bond to the paintwork more effectively and provide a better finish.
 Embedded contaminants such as such as brake dust, tree sap, tar, iron fallout, paint overspray and more!
 When these bond themselves to your vehicles paintwork, over time they leave your paintwork feeling rough to the touch and mask your paintwork of clarity and shine; they can also effect how your car wax or paint sealant work when applied as well as providing potential long term damage.